erendn/chisel-image-processor/README.md

 ## How to run
 1. Run sbt test.
-2. The tester will take sample.png from image folder and create output of each filter in temp folder by both model (library) and Chisel.
+2. The tester will take `sample.png` from the image directory and create output of each filter in temp directory from the library and the processor.

 ## Assumptions
 1. We're using the Scrimage library for unit tests.
-Because of the potential floating-point precision issues, rounding pixel values can cause incorrect calculations.
+Because of floating-point precision issues, rounding pixel values can cause incorrect calculations.
 Therefore, we're testing pixel values with a tolerance of being off by 1.